wjohnsto/good-site/README.md

 It provides:

 1. Building static pages from markdown files
+2. Built-in RSS capabilities
-1. Generating nonsense output to serve to spammers
+3. Generating nonsense output to serve to spammers
-1. Merging styles into a single `<style>` tag (no external CSS)
+4. Merging styles into a single `<style>` tag (no external CSS)
-1. A two-line Dockerfile for hosting with nginx
+5. A two-line Dockerfile for hosting with nginx
-1. Scripts for local development
+6. Scripts for local development
-1. Scripts for deployment to fly.io
+7. Scripts for deployment to fly.io
-1. JS if you want it (ugh)
+8. JS if you want it (ugh)

 This site is **intended for blog sites**, but it could be used for any static site if you feel so inclined.